RedisLabs/redislabs-docs/content/rc/security/access-control/multi-factor-authentication.md

 After you configure MFA for text messages, you can also configure MFA to work with a time-based one-time password (TOTP) app such as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US&gl=US&pli=1).

-When you sign in to the Redis Cloud Admin Console, you can select  either an authentication code sent by text message or an authentication code shown in your authenticator app.
+When you sign in to the Redis Cloud console, you can select  either an authentication code sent by text message or an authentication code shown in your authenticator app.

 To configure MFA for an authenticator app: